-Also, on December 29, 2015, the Foundation sold real property that was donated through the Barbara Joan Cook Trust and entered into an agreement finance the purchase.
-The loan is collectible in monthly installments of \$270 including interest at 6% per annum through April, 2018 with a remaining balance due at maturity of \$43,538.
+Also, on December 29, 2015, the Foundation sold real property that was donated through the Barbara Joan Cook Trust and entered into an agreement to finance the purchase.
+The loan is collectible in monthly installments of \$270 including interest at 6% per annum through April 2018 with a remaining balance of \$43,756 due at maturity.
+The loan is collateralized by the property being financed.